protechanalysis/core_git_assignment/ReadMe.md

 ### Bash Script for ETL Pipeline

 #### Extract
-The Bash script downloads a CSV file from a given URL (defined as an environment variable) and saves it into a folder called raw.
+The Bash script downloads a CSV file from a given URL (defined as an environment variable) and saves it into a raw folder.
 The script confirms that the file was downloaded successfully before proceeding to the next step.

 #### Transform